DesenTao/baty.net-hugo/content/lifestack/index.md

 - [TiddlyWiki](https://tiddlywiki.com) -- Single-file wiki with a kick.
 - [DEVONthink][devonthink] – Email Archives, Manuals, PDFs, Scanned documents.
 Years of archives remain searchable and synced across devices.
-- [TheBrain][thebrain] – "No limits Mindmapping" is right.
-I have years of "thoughts" collected and interlinked in TheBrain.
-- [Bear](https://bear.app) -- Bear is the app for notes that ticks more boxes than the many other options I've tried.
-If I'm not going to use Org-mode, I'll use Bear.
 - [BBEdit][bbedit] – As much as I try to remain in Emacs for editing, whenever I need something fancy done with a lot of text, I turn to BBEdit.
 It’s the editor I’ve used longest.
 In fact, it may be the piece of software I’ve used longest,